-The program is located on Cracow University of Economics (CUE) campus which is only a 10-minute walk from the historical Old Town center.
+The program is located on Cracow University of Economics (CUE) campus which is only a 10minute walk from the historical Old Town center.
 CUE opened in 1925 and is home to more than 21,000 students, 1,500 of them being international students.
 The campus is situated on a well-manicured, green campus that has more than 15 buildings.
 Students will have access to the language center, library, sports facilities, cafes and a clinic.
 Campus is also in the vicinity of the main railway station, bus station and transit hub.

-Program Calendar

-Summer 2019\
+Spring Calendar Spring Semester 2019\

-Depart U.S. May 28
+Depart U.S. January 7

-Arrival May 29
+Arrival January 8

-Orientation May 30-31
+Orientation January 9-10

-Classes Start June 3
+Classes Start January 11

-Final Exams July 12
+Final Exams May 13-15

-Program Ends July 12
+Semester Ends May 16

-Move out of July 14
+Move out of May 16

 housing

 \Dates are subject to change.
-To see more detailed program dates:
+To see a more detailed program dates: